Thanksgiving flavors for sure, but in my opinion this dish has a place any time of the year.

-Sweet potatoes, onions, and blue cheese are all easy to find in your grocery store, but you might be raising an eyebrow at sage?
+Honestly, I just made it to refresh on old recipe on here.
+Dropped the breadcrumbs, making it work on Rich’s diet, and also omitted some steps that unnecessarily created dirty dishes.
+Sweet potatoes, onions, and blue cheese are all easy to find in your grocery store, but you might be raising an eyebrow at sage.
 Well, turns out it’s seriously easy to locate in my local Giant (and I’m sure yours as well).
 It’s kept in my fridge for a week.
+I’ve used dried too and though I prefer fresh, it works fine.
+Big hit all around – so good served with grilled, sliced chicken with a side of grilled or broiled asparagus.
+One jazzed up side alleviates the need for any other jazzing.

 Sweet Potatoes with Caramelized Onions and Blue Cheese

-2 lb. sweet potatoes, peeled and cut into 1 in. cubes (5 cups) (about 4 medium potatoes)
+3 large or 4 small sweet potatoes, peeled and cut into 1 in. cubes

 1/2 tsp. salt